 The Risk traineeship: the route to a pivotal role within risk management

 ING’s Risk traineeship prepares you for a future role as a Risk Management Specialist, with the potential to later progress to become a Manager of Risk Specialists, Senior Quantitative Analyst or Manager of Risk Analysis, for example.
 During this track, you develop a wide range of knowledge and skills related to risk management.
-If you naturally take initiatives, are eager to learn and to take a proactive approach, you are definitely a good fit for the Risk traineeship.
+If you naturally take initiative, are eager to learn and proactive, you are definitely a good fit for the Risk traineeship.
 We encourage and support you to develop, and share your own vision.

 Your first year: two challenging projects

 Your HR trainee manager helps you to choose your first rotation, which lasts for six months.
 You set to work on a concrete risk-related challenge.

 Just some examples of assignments include:

 - Analysing annual reports, external reports, financial news and company publications from a risk perspective.

 - Experimenting with big data in a predictive risk model.

 - Providing risk management support to a loans team within ING.
 Advising colleagues on the structure of contracts and the limiting factors.